Collect tax in the United States

 How we calculate taxes

 What you sell and where you sell impacts how tax is calculated on your sales.
-Different rules apply when your customer is located in the same state as your business or located somewhere else.
+Different rules apply when your customer is located in the same region as your business or located somewhere else.

 Stripe calculates tax on a transaction taking into account the following factors: